 This project is funded by Arizona State University

-Bingyu Xu (she/her) - is a first-year doctoral student working with Dr. Rebecca Blais interested in the outcomes of combat and military sexual trauma and ways of promoting resilience and recovery among veterans.
+Bingyu Xu (she/her) - is a third-year doctoral student working with Dr. Rebecca Blais interested in the outcomes of combat and military sexual trauma and ways of promoting resilience and recovery among veterans.
 Bingyu graduated from Brandeis University in 2019 with a B.A. in Psychology and Economics.
 As an undergraduate, Bingyu worked as a Research Assistance at Massachusetts General Hospital’s (MGH) Community Psychiatry Program for Research in Implementation and Dissemination of Evidence-Based Therapies (PRIDE) under Dr. Luana Marques, where Bingyu assisted a study assessing the quality of cognitive behavioral therapy for posttraumatic stress disorder in large systems and resource-limited community settings.
 Upon graduation, Bingyu worked as a Clinical Research Coordinator at the MGH Home Base Program which serves veterans and family members struggling with the invisible wounds of war.
-In her spare time, Bingyu enjoys hiking with her dog.
+In her spare time, Bingyu enjoys hiking with her 4-year-old Shiba Inu and 6-month-old miniature australian shepherd.
 Bingyu is looking forward to exploring the mystical hiking trails in Arizona.